 I have completed certifications in Breast Cancer advocacy and patient navigation from the Breast Health Foundation SA, The George Washington University, Washington USA as well as my Breast cancer exercise recovery specialist certification from the Cancer Exercise Training Institute USA.

 I am also very privileged to do practical navigation training at the Helen Joseph Hospital Breast Care Centre being mentored and guided by Prof Benn and the Breast Health foundation.
 I have been accepted to write the Academy of Nurse and Patient Oncology Navigation generalist exam in the USA later this year.

-I have just launched my Breast Cancer Navigation, coaching and speaking business.
+I have just launched my Breast Cancer Navigation, coaching and speaking business through the Machi Filotimo Cancer Project.
 It is my passion to be able to educate, inspire and motivate other breast cancer patients and survivors.